SovereignCloudStack/standards/Standards/scs-XXXX-v1-security-of-iaas-service-software.md

 ## Conformance Tests

-In case of provided SBOMs the version numbers of the softwar could be checked.
+In case of provided SBOMs the version numbers of the software could be checked.
 But this is not a requirement, so there cannot be such a test.
 Tests on the integration of security patches itself are difficult.
 And even if tests for certain security issues are possible, then those might be received as an attack.